 - Have Fun.
 Don’t get so caught up in perfection that you forget the purpose of church communication: to spread the Good News.
 The Gospel doesn’t sound all that great coming from someone who is unhappy.
 Your attitude infects your staff, your congregation, and the community when you preach.
 Let it be an infection of love and joy and peace.

 Another resource where you can learn about best practices in church communication is in this article.
 The final best practice I have is to always keep learning, so follow the links here and continue your journey of growth.

 Best Church Communication Software

 I would be remiss if I wrote all this without pointing you towards some extra church communication tools.
-Many types of software exist to help you communicate with your staff, your volunteers, your church members, and your community.
+Many types of software and apps exist to help you communicate with your staff, your volunteers, your church members, and your community.
 My church is currently, as of this writing, in the process of switching to new software with much better functionality than our old software.

 One of the reasons we decided to switch is because our previous software did not allow us to send emails and texts to our volunteers based on our calendar or add songs to our service order.
 Now, we have those strategies at our disposal, so we can be more effective in organizing our services and communicating our needs to our helpers.

 I hope you have a deeper understanding of church communication now than you did when you started reading.
 Communication is the core of our mission as pastors, and you should never take that for granted when you are managing a church.

 I also hope that you have taken the time to read the articles linked in this one.
 The more that you develop as a communicator, the more people will hear the Gospel.

 Comment below with any questions or ideas.
 You can also contact me on Twitter at @A_G_Schmidt.